What Your Food Cravings Really Mean

 • Any activity that makes you feel good

-Instead of indulging and grabbing the closest candy bar, choose a piece of fruit when you’re craving sweets.
-Giving into cookies, cakes, soft drinks or other refined sweets will only make the problem worse, and cause a blood sugar roller coaster that leads to more cravings.
+Instead of indulging in a chocolate craving and grabbing the closest chocolate bar, choose a piece of fruit when you’re craving sweet foods.
+Giving into unhealthy foods like cookies, cakes, soft drinks or other refined sweets will only make the problem worse, and cause a blood sugar roller coaster that leads to more cravings.

-When you’re seeking to balance this, think about whether or not any other experiences could satiate the craving, such as getting a massage or a bath, or sitting in the beauty of nature.
-Besides healthy cocoa or dark chocolate, reach for a loved one, friend, pet, or any activity that makes you feel good.
+When you’re seeking to balance this, think about whether or not any other experiences could satiate your sugar craving, such as getting a massage or a bath, or sitting in the beauty of nature.
+Besides healthy cocoa or dark chocolate, reach for a loved one, friend, pet, or any activity that makes you feel good and ensure you’re getting enough sleep each night.
 The important thing is to remember that there is a difference between sweetness that heals and sweetness that temporarily bandages.

 Craving Salts